 21. Split Crown

 Simpler than it looks, this starts with stitching a main braid in the center, then splitting the hair from that into two once you reach the forehead.
 Check out our tutorial for more details.

-Edgy and a bit intimidating, these half braided hairstyles have a sense of grit and roughness to them—not everyone can pull them off, much less construct them to begin with.
-These plaits are awesome as accent pieces that add a bit of interest to an everyday polished look (as in the case of hidden side cornrows or skinny festival braids), or as a statements in themselves, as seen in the kick-ass unicorn variation.
+Edgy and a bit intimidating, these half braided hairstyles have a sense of grit and roughness to them—not everyone can pull them off, much less construct them, to begin with.
+These plaits are awesome as accent pieces that add a bit of interest to an everyday polished look (as in the case of hidden side cornrows or skinny festival braids), or as statements in themselves, as seen in the kick-ass unicorn variation.

 22. Cornrows with Bun

 Create three cornrows (or tiny Dutch braids, for non-natural-textured hair types) on your front hairline, then gather them all into a high pony.
 Swirl around to form your bun, and pin at the seams.

 This intense look features some feeder cornrows on one side that are tied off in the center of the skull, which then burst out into curls from forehead to nape.

 24. Cornrows with Pony